Quick overview

-According to data from the Ministry of the Interior, more than 4.1 million data boxes have been set up as of April 2025 .
+In May 2026, there were more than 4.2 million active data boxes in the Czech Republic .
 Since their introduction in 2009, their number has been growing slowly, but a significant breakthrough came at the beginning of 2023 – mainly due to the legal obligation to set them up for all individuals doing business.
 Within a few months, there was an increase of more than one million new users.

 It is important to remember that one number does not mean one person.
 Many people have multiple mailboxes – for example, one as a self-employed person and another as an individual.
 The covid pandemic has also played a role, accelerating the digitalisation of public administration and boosting trust in government online systems.
 In the case of individuals, the numbers are often increased by the fact that one person sets up a data box as a sole trader, often followed by another, personal box, through which, for example, property tax on housing and other private matters can be dealt with.